nationalparkservice/SER-CUPN-VegetationDash/README.md

 &nbsp;

 #### STEP 2.
 MAKE SURE REQUIRED FILE FOLDERS ARE PRESENT
-Make sure the following required file folders are present in the same directory as the Dashboard (‘CUPNVegFlex.RMD’):
+Make sure the following required file folders are present in the same directory as the Dashboard (‘CUPNVegFlex.Rmd’):
 * ‘Data_in’:  Put raw data files in this folder for Dashboard analysis.
 * ‘logos’: This folder holds the logo image files used on the Dashboard.
 * ‘Map_files’:  This folder holds files required for mapping (park boundary and google map RDS files, GIS shape files).
 * ‘PDFs’: This folder holds .pdf files that explain the various pages of the Dashboard.
 They are accessed when a user clicks the ‘About this Page’ button on a Dashboard page.
 * ‘Reports_out’: When reports are generated, the resulting files (.pdf or .doc) are stored in this folder.
-* ‘RMD_files’: This folder holds the RMD files that are executed when raw data files are processed.
+* ‘RMD_files’: This folder holds the Rmd files that are executed when raw data files are processed.
-* ‘Temp_out’:  When raw data files are processed, the resulting output summary files (RMD) are stored in this folder.
+* ‘Temp_out’:  When raw data files are processed, the resulting output summary files (Rmd) are stored in this folder.

 &nbsp;

 #### STEP 3.
 RUN THE DASHBOARD
-Double-click the ‘CUPNVegFlex.RMD’ file to open it in RStudio.
+Double-click the ‘CUPNVegFlex.Rmd’ file to open it in RStudio.
 In RStudio, click the green triangle next to ‘Run Document’.
 The Dashboard is best viewed in a browser window, so in the Dashboard pop-up click the ‘Open in Browser’ option (top left corner).
 Follow the instructions on the main page of the Dashboard, for processing raw data to visualize with the Dashboard.

 ***
 #### DOWNLOADING NEW GOOGLE MAPS FOR PARKS